aptos-labs/developer-docs/apps/docusaurus/docs/aptos-keyless/how-keyless-works.md

 **Step 1**: The user generates an ephemeral key pair: an EPK with an expiration date, and its associated ESK.
 The dApp keeps the EPK and safely stores the ESK on the user-side (e.g., in the browser’s local storage, or in a trusted enclave if the ESK is a WebAuthn passkey).

-**Step 2**: The dApp commits to the EPK using a blinding factor ⍴.
+**Step 2**: The dApp commits to the EPK using a blinding factor $\rho$.
 When the user clicks on the “Sign in with Google” button, the dApp redirects the user to Google’s sign in page and, importantly, sets the nonce parameter in the URL to the EPK commitment.
 This hides the EPK from Google, maintaining privacy of the user’s TXN activity.

 **Step 3**: Typically, the user has an HTTP cookie from having previously-signed-in to their Google account, so Google merely checks this cookie.
 If the user has multiple Google accounts, Google asks the user to select which one they want to sign-in into dApp.xyz.
 (The less common path is for the user to have to type in their Google username and password.)